Langley, Berkshire

-Langley, also known as Langley Marish, is an area of Slough in Berkshire, South East England.
+Langley, also known as Langley Marish, is an area of Slough in Berkshire, England.
 It is 2 mi east of Slough town centre and 18 mi west of Charing Cross in Central London.
 It was a separate civil parish and village until the 1930s, when the built-up part of Langley was incorporated into Slough.
 Langley was in the historic county of Buckinghamshire, being transferred to the administrative county of Berkshire in 1974.

 Etymology

-The place-name Langley derives from two Middle English words: lang meaning long and leah, a wood or clearing.
+The place-name Langley derives from the Middle English word lang, meaning long, and lea, a wood or clearing.
 Langley was formed of a number of clearings: George Green, Horsemoor Green, Middle Green, Sawyers Green and Shreding Green.
 They became the sites for housing which merged into one village centred on the parish church in St Mary's Road.
 The clearings are remembered in the names of streets or smaller green fields.

 Marish or Maries commemorates Christiana de Marecis who held the manor for a short time in the reign of Edward I.

 History

 Notable buildings

 The Church of St Mary the Virgin is in the Church of England diocese of Oxford.
 The church is a Grade I listed building and houses the Kedermister Library, given by Sir John Kedermister (or Kederminster), who also endowed the surviving almshouses of 1617 in the village.
 Other surviving almshouses include the Seymour Almshouses (1679–1688), given by Sir Edward Seymour who was a Speaker of the House of Commons, and those founded in 1839 by William Wild in Horsemoor Green.

+The courtier Henry Norris owned a house, "Parlaunt" or "Leving", at Langley Marish.
+The property was forfeited to the crown when he was executed in May 1536.
+When Henry married Anne of Cleves in 1540, furnishings from Parlaunt were taken to Oatlands Palace.
+There are no remains of this manor house.

 Sir John Kedermister's house, Langley Park (bought by Charles Spencer, 3rd Duke of Marlborough) was demolished and rebuilt to designs by Stiff Leadbetter, starting in 1756 and completed in the year of his death, 1758.

-Langley Hall was built in the 17th century, but the façade was added in the 18th.
-In the early part of the 20th century it housed a preparatory school for boys and was known as Langley Place.

-The Hall then served as the Actor's Orphanage, and was used by RAF Bomber Command during World War II, then by the Road Research Laboratory, Langley College and East Berkshire College.

-Langley Hall was purchased by the government in June 2011 to become one of the country's first Free Schools.
-Langley Hall Primary Academy opened in September 2011 for children aged 4 to 11.

 The Langley Academy secondary school opened in 2008 and was designed by architects Foster + Partners.